-Verizon Telematics (formerly Hughes Telematics) was named as the winner of the 2013 Aftermarket Telematics Challenge by the Automotive Aftermarket Industry Association (AAIA).
-The competition, sponsored by AAIA, serves to identify and recognize the best example of connected-vehicle technology that can be fitted to vehicles in the aftermarket.
+The Automotive Aftermarket Industry Association (AAIA) announced Verizon Telematics as the winner of the 2013 Aftermarket Telematics Challenge at the Automotive Aftermarket Products Expo (AAPEX) in Las Vegas.
+The competition serves to identify and recognize the best example of connected-vehicle technology that can be fitted to vehicles in the aftermarket.
 The Verizon In-Drive system offers consumers a choice of telematics services including safety and security; vehicle operation data; navigation; roadside assistance; diagnostics and service reminders.

-In announcing the winner of the Telematics Challenge at AAPEX in Las Vegas, AAIA chief information officer, Scott Luckett explained, “nearly 160 million vehicles, 1996 and later, are equipped with a diagnostic port that can accept an aftermarket telematics upgrade.
+In announcing the winner at AAPEX, AAIA Chief Information Officer Scott Luckett said, “Nearly 160 million vehicles, 1996 and later, are equipped with a diagnostic port that can accept an aftermarket telematics upgrade.
 Consumers crave connectivity in their lives, including their time behind the wheel.
-The Verizon In-Drive system delivers a rich suite of convenience, security and vehicle management features without the need to buy a new vehicle with the “technology” package”.
+The Verizon In-Drive system delivers a rich suite of convenience, security and vehicle management features without the need to buy a new vehicle with the ‘technology package.’”